 It’s the second month of the year and I’m yet to wrap my mind around what I’d like to have as the outcome of this year; if I could mastermind the planning myself.

-So I wonder, is there real need for making actual life plans?
+So I wonder, is there a real need for making actual life plans?
 If life’s greatest gifts to you have only happened out of zero preparations and zero drafted plans, would you still

 waste spend time in planning?